Edgar Chatto

 Edgardo Migriño Chatto (born February 21, 1960), more commonly known as Edgar Chatto, is a Filipino lawyer and politician who served as the representative of the 1st congressional district of Bohol from 2019-2025.
 He previously served in that position from 2001 to 2010.
 He served as Governor of the Province of Bohol for three terms from 2010 to 2019.
+Chatto was also Vice-Governor of Bohol for two terms from 1995-2001.

 Biography and career

 Edgardo Migriño Chatto was born on February 21, 1960, in Malate, Manila, the son of Eladio Chatto and the former Mayor of Balilihan, Bohol, Victoria Migriño Chatto.
 A consistent honor student, he finished both his elementary and secondary education at the Divine Word College of Tagbilaran (now Holy Name University), in 1973 and 1979 respectively.
 He finished Bachelor in Economics at the University of the Philippines School of Economics in Diliman, Quezon City in April 1981.
 He attended the Ateneo de Manila University for his Bachelor in Laws (1984–1988) and graduated at the Holy Name University in 1988.
 He finished his Masters in Government Management at the Pamantasan ng Lungsod ng Maynila Graduate School of Business and Management as a DILG-LGA scholar in April 1998.
 In 1991, he finished the Local Administration and Development Course at the University of the Philippines.
 He also attended the John F. Kennedy School of Government at Harvard University in Massachusetts, U.S. in 1999.

 Chatto was faculty member of the Divine Word College of Tagbilaran from 1981 to 1982.

 He is married to Maria Pureza Chatto (nee Veloso) with whom he has one daughter, Esther Patrisha Veloso Chatto.

 Chatto, with Call Sign DW7BDC, holds a Technician Class Amateur Radio License.